Protein–protein interaction: RNA interference screens

-RNA interference (RNAi) screens (repression of individual proteins between transcription and translation) are one method that can be utilized in the process of providing signs to the protein-protein interactions.
+RNA interference (RNAi) screens (repression of individual proteins between transcription and translation) are one method that can be utilized in the process of providing signs to the protein–protein interactions.
 Individual proteins are repressed and the resulting phenotypes are analyzed.
 A correlating phenotypic relationship (i.e. where the inhibition of either of two proteins results in the same phenotype) indicates a positive, or activating relationship.
 Phenotypes that do not correlate (i.e. where the inhibition of either of two proteins results in two different phenotypes) indicate a negative or inactivating relationship.
 If protein A is dependent on protein B for activation then the inhibition of either protein A or B will result in a cell losing the service that is provided by protein A and the phenotypes will be the same for the inhibition of either A or B. If, however, protein A is inactivated by protein B then the phenotypes will differ depending on which protein is inhibited (inhibit protein B and it can no longer inactivate protein A leaving A active however inactivate A and there is nothing for B to activate since A is inactive and the phenotype changes).
-Multiple RNAi screens need to be performed in order to reliably appoint a sign to a given protein-protein interaction.
+Multiple RNAi screens need to be performed in order to reliably appoint a sign to a given protein–protein interaction.
 Vinayagam et al. who devised this technique state that a minimum of nine RNAi screens are required with confidence increasing as one carries out more screens.

 As therapeutic targets

 Modulation of PPI is challenging and is receiving increasing attention by the scientific community.
 Several properties of PPI such as allosteric sites and hotspots, have been incorporated into drug-design strategies.
-The relevance of PPI as putative therapeutic targets for the development of new treatments is particularly evident in cancer, with several ongoing clinical trials within this area.

-The consensus among these promising targets is, nonetheless, denoted in the already available drugs on the market to treat a multitude of diseases.
-Examples are Tirobifan, inhibitor of the glycoprotein IIb/IIIa, used as a cardiovascular drug, and Maraviroc, inhibitor of the CCR5-gp120 interaction, used as anti-HIV drug.
+Nevertheless, very few PPIs are directly targeted by FDA-approved small-molecule PPI inhibitors, emphasizing a huge untapped opportunity for drug discovery.

-Recently, Amit Jaiswal and others were able to develop 30 peptides using protein–protein interaction studies to inhibit telomerase recruitment towards telomeres.
+In 2014, Amit Jaiswal and others were able to develop 30 peptides to inhibit recruitment of telomerase towards telomeres by utilizing protein–protein interaction studies.
+Arkin and others were able to develop antibody fragment-based inhibitors to regulate specific protein-protein interactions.

+As the "modulation" of PPIs not only includes the inhibition, but also the stabilization of quaternary protein complexes, molecules with this mechanism of action (so called molecular glues) are also intensively studied.

+Examples

+Inhibitors of protein–protein interactions that have become marketed pharmaceutical drugs include: